Shubhasini/HDLBits/README.md

 #HDLBits Solution

-This reposatory contains the solutions of the problem statements given in the [HDLBits](https://hdlbits.01xz.net/wiki/Problem_sets)
+This Repository contains the solutions of the problem statements given in the [HDLBits](https://hdlbits.01xz.net/wiki/Problem_sets)